SivertGullbergHansen/Get5React/README.md

 Welcome to Get5React, a React implementation of the popular Get5 Panel!

+Written to be used in conjunction to [G5API](https://github.com/PhlexPlexico/G5API) by @PhlexPlexico.

 Get5React is born out of a passion for both workplace LAN parties and Open Source Software.
 While it's still in its early stages, I'm excited to share its progress with you.

 ## Demo 🖥️